NCATSTranslator/TranslatorEngineering/PerformanceRefactor.md

 * We will create a shared platform for ARA implementation
 * The name of this platform is Shepherd
-* Shepherd will be implemented in python
+* The workflow core of Shepherd will be implemented in python
+* Individual Shepherd operations may vary in their implementation language or technology, though python is preferred
 * Shepherd will be implemented as a workflow engine with shared operation components
 * Technical decisions related to the implementation of workflows are explicitly outside the scope of this document
 * ARAs will maintain individual TRAPI endpoints addressable at individual URLs, even if the underlying implementation is shared.